Alabama Landlord-Tenant Law 2026: 1-Month Deposit Cap & 7-Day Notices

 Alabama landlords must:

-• Maintain appliances supplied or required by the lease agreement
+- Maintain facilities and appliances supplied or required by the rental agreement

 Tenant's Maintenance Responsibilities